 Trainee Solicitor CV

-In this section you will find 50 professionally written CV examples that have been put together from the perspective of a student who has no work experience.
+Below are 50 professionally written CV examples that have been put together from the perspective of a student who has no work experience.
 They are targeted at various roles, and will give you a good idea of how to design and focus your CV at a specific job.
-Click on the templates to see the full PDF version.

 Student resume 1